nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. When the user types a command and presses Enter, the `CommandBox` retrieves the command text from the `TextField`.
 2. If the command is not empty, it is passed to the `CommandExecutor` for execution.
 3. Upon successful execution:
-   - The command is added to the `CommandHistory` for tracking previous commands
+   - The command is added to the `CommandHistory` for tracking previous commands.
-   - The text field is cleared
+   - The text field is cleared.
 4. If a `CommandException` or `ParseException` occurs:
    - The error style class is added to the text field to indicate error.
    - The command text will not be added to the `CommandHistory`.